 Fiona Claxton, from Toothill School in Nottinghamshire, worked with Mark Cave and Joanna Wragg from the British Geological Survey in Keyworth on a study of the relationship between natural geological factors and health in man and animals.

-Fiona Claxton with fellow bursary student Natalie Jones
+Fiona Claxton with fellow Nuffield student Natalie Jones

-How did you get involved in the Nuffield Bursary Programme and why did you want to take part in the programme?
+How did you get involved in the Nuffield Research Placements Programme and why did you want to take part in the programme?

 My chemistry teacher approached a couple of people in my class and asked if we might be interested.
 I was quite excited by the prospect as the science syllabus is very rigid and we never see any real application of what we learn.
 I spent some time writing my application and was fortunately successful in gaining a place.